 Now let’s discuss how to tackle each part of this question.

 This is your elevator pitch.
-Adcoms want to see how well you can pitch a well-thought out idea to a team.
-You want your pitch and ideas on this topic to have a “wow” factor to them.
+The Adcoms want to see how well you can pitch a well-thought out idea to a team.
+You want your pitch and ideas on this topic to have a certain “wow” factor.

-At this point, each participant has already identified the groups and organizations you would want to join, and how you would contribute to the community.
-This is your chance to be creative… but not toooo out of box.
-For example, a high impact conference about Aliens may be too out there.
-And on the other hand, one on technology’s ability to create a more connected world is just plain boring.
+This is your chance to be creative, but don’t go too out of box.
+For example, a high impact course about Aliens may be too far out there.
+And on the other hand, a course on technology’s ability to create a more connected world is just plain boring.

-You want to clearly state X club you would choose and Y impact that you would choose to present.
+You want to clearly state (X) course you want create and (Y) impact/outcome you see it creating.
 The applicant who nails this section will come across as confident, but not practiced.
 It shouldn’t sound like you are reading a script; keep it natural.

 2. The Team-Based Discussion

-The name of the game here is the same: positivity.
 You want to convey yourself as someone who’s thoughtful, yet open, about what the organization should address.
-Overall, the school is going to be looking for a leader:
+Overall, the school is going to be looking for a leader who:

-- Someone who also knows how to LISTEN to others, and when to go with the consensus as to not hold up a decision.
+- Knows how to LISTEN to others, and when to go with the consensus as to not hold up a decision.

-The difficulty in this portion might come at the beginning of the interview when, potentially, each person steps forward with a different idea about which one of the three type of leadership ventures should be created.
+The difficulty in this portion might come at the beginning of the interview when, potentially, each person steps forward with a different background and a different idea about where to go.
 This is the critical moment where the Adcoms get to see how you fare when it comes to adjusting your ideas to the ideas of others.
-Are you able to compromise, build consensus, etc.?
+Are you able to compromise, build consensus, motivate or convince others?

 It’s good practice to come in with a strong idea of your own, but at the same time, it’s equally important for you to be receptive to the ideas of others, and also, to be able to read the group well enough to make suggestions that aren’t going to negatively affect and/or impede the conversation.